BEEF LIVER BALLS

 MINI DOG BISCUITS

-Kangaroo bars dog treats road tested for chewing.
+Kangaroo bars as dog treats tested for chewing.

 While I prefer meat jerky treats (100%) many people prefer little bite size piece treats or treats that are very easy to break off when they are out with their dogs.